cmu-soda/AlloyMax-TrustBoundary/README.md

 ### Problems
 There are different `run` commands in the model file corresponding to different trust boundary related problems.

+**Note: It is better to use `softno` in some of the problems.
+But SAT4JMax does not support it, so we choose to use `minsome` instead.
+It may be okay in our use cases for now, but its semantic is slightly different.
+To use `softno`, one can change the solver to `OpenWBO`.
+However, this is currently only available running AlloyMax under a Linux machine.**

 #### Compute trust boundary
 `TB1` and `TB2` are two problems for computing the trust boundaries for `monitorPatient` and `billManagement`, respectively.
 Running the two problems can generate the trust boundary for a given requirement.